Phone: (202) 296-5505 Email: info@winvale.com

-GSA Makes TDR Mandatory for All MAS Contractors in Solicitation Refresh #31
+GSA Makes TDR Mandatory and Proposes Strict AI Provisions in Solicitation Refresh #31

-A New Year means new Multiple Award Schedule (MAS) Solicitation Refreshes, and 2026 is off to a running start.
-GSA is planning significant changes with Refresh #31, including making Transactional Data Reporting (TDR) mandatory for all GSA MAS contractors.
-This is a big move for the MAS Program because Commercial Sales Practices (CSP) and reporting will no longer be a part of the Solicitation.
-GSA also plans to make several other updates surrounding clause provisions and specific Large Categories.
-If this is all new to you, don’t panic yet—we’ll review everything you need to know below so you’re ready for Refresh #31 and its subsequent Mass Modification.
+This probably isn't the first time you're hearing about Multiple Award Schedule (MAS) Solicitation Refresh #31, but it might be the first time you're hearing of GSA's latest updates to the Refresh since the timeline was extended to March/April.
+GSA is planning significant changes with Refresh #31, including making Transactional Data Reporting (TDR) mandatory for all GSA MAS contractors, and proposing strict AI provisions.
+This is a big move for the MAS Program because Commercial Sales Practices (CSP) and reporting will no longer be a part of the Solicitation, and contractors may have to rethink the way they use AI.
+GSA also plans to make several other updates surrounding the Startup Springboard Program, clause provisions, and specific Large Categories.
+Since GSA is giving industry a brief opportunity to comment on the AI provisions, it's important you know what's to come in the next few months.

 GSA MAS Solicitation Refresh #31 Makes TDR Mandatory for All Contractors